suverahealth/dev-challenge/README.md

-# Product Engineer Front-End Challenge
+# Product Engineer Technical Challenge

 This challenge includes coding, an analytics design question, and a database evaluation task.

-Whilst we are looking for a front-end focused developer, as a small team we are realistically sharing the load on all applications.
-So the final task is meant to assess how you think about data-intensive systems - it does not use any specific database technology.
+Although as a small team we are realistically sharing the load on all applications, we recognise that everyone has their preferences and strengths across different parts of the stack.
+So this challenge is a holistic one where you will have options to highlight your strengths, as well as what you are still working on and learning.

-For the coding & analytics design question, we have a basic News Reader: A pair of applications that serve up a front-end, written in [Vue.js](https://vuejs.org/), and a backend written in Node.js using the [Serverless Framework](https://serverless.com/).
+For the coding & analytics design question, we have a basic News Reader: A set of applications that serve up a front-end, you can choose from two written in [Vue.js](https://vuejs.org/) and [React.js](https://reactjs.org/), and a backend written in Node.js using the [Serverless Framework](https://serverless.com/).
 They allow a reader to see the latest UK news and search for articles by keywords.

 For the database evaluation task, there are 3 questions are in the included [DB-Task.md](DB-Task.md) file, and they are centred on an event registration system.
+The final task is meant to assess how you think about data-intensive systems - it does not use any specific database technology.

-**Please email us the link to your repository when it's ready to review, at least 48h before your interview.
+**Please email us the link to your repository when it's ready to review, at least 24h before your interview.
 Thank you, and good luck! 🎉**

 ##  What is the Challenge?

 Please fork the repository to begin the task.
 [Submission guidelines](#what-we-are-looking-for) are at the bottom of this page 😊

-1] First, the code: After you have gotten familiar with the app, [technical details of the app are below](#main-app-functionality--file-structure), we would like for you to:
+1] First, the code: After you have gotten familiar with the app, [technical details of the app are below](#main-app-functionality--file-structure), we would like for you to choose three tasks from the list of frontend and backend tasks below.
+Please choose at least 1 from each, including adding tests.

+Frontend tasks:
 1. add a section to the homepage which allows the user to filter the results according to **ONE** category that a reader might want to filter news by (e.g. topic, source, date, or ??)
 2. add at least 1 or 2 tests to the front-end web app
 3. implement web accessibility on components

+Backend tasks:
+1. make a performance impro
+2. make a performance improvement to the API as a whole
+3. add at least 1 or 2 tests to the backend

+*optional extra tasks:*
-4. *(optional tasks)* If you find that you have time and would like to make the front-end app even nicer, you could tackle one of the following tasks:
+If you find that you have time and would like to make the front-end app even nicer, you could tackle one of the following tasks:
    - improve the functionality & design of the Article component (`src/components/Article.vue`) so that it is more intuitive to a reader
    - improve the overall design of the homepage
    - make the website SEO friendly

-**If you prefer, you are welcome to use your own/preferred front-end framework (e.g. React)**, to ping our included backend service.
+**Whilst we have provided both Vue and React versions, If you prefer, you are welcome to use your own/preferred front-end framework**, to ping the backend service.
 You are also welcome to **make any changes to the codebase that you would like to, as long as it is still functional.** Please remember that this is meant to take up to **3 hours in total**, and is merely an exercise, so we are not expecting the entire moon, just holistic improvements! 😬 😅

 2] Then, analytics design: create a markdown file describing what **types of user behaviour** you would like to capture on this page for an analytical framework (e.g. [Heap](https://docs.heap.io/docs), [Amplitude](https://developers.amplitude.com/docs) or [Mixpanel](https://developer.mixpanel.com/docs)), and **why**.